floeplala/daikin-mqtt/README.md

 6 = Fan
 ```
 Example: `mosquitto_pub -t "daikin/set/mode" -m "0"`
-Reading of the mode is a litte bit different, but the script will convert the given value to a convenient text, have a look inside the script if you like to know more details about this, or if you would like to change te language.
+Reading of the mode is a litte bit different, but the script will convert the given value to a convenient text, have a look inside the script if you like to know more details about this, or if you would like to change the language.

 ### Install as a Service

+### Wishlist:
+support for multiple airconditioners (although i have only one myself)
+support for fan speed and fan direction (i have no need for setting this through mqtt)
+support for retained messages